codership/documentation/galeracluster/source/faq.rst

 The results of this is that you can safely use your favorite approach to distribute or migrate connections between the nodes without the risk of causing inconsistency.

-.. seealso:: For more information on connection distribution, see :doc:`deploymentvariants`.
+.. note:: **See Also**: For more information on connection distribution, see :doc:`deploymentvariants`.